 Aptly described as ‘gifts from the earth’, thermal springs occur in many parts of New Zealand.
-Most are scattered throughout the Taupō Volcanic Zone in the central North Island, but some are in areas of extinct volcanic activity such as Northland, the Coromandel Peninsula and the Bay of Plenty.
-Others lie in non-volcanic areas, along faultlines, particularly in Westland and North Canterbury.
+Most are scattered throughout the Taupō Volcanic Zone in the central North Island, but some are in areas of extinct volcanic activity such as Northland, Coromandel Peninsula and Bay of Plenty.
+Others lie along fault lines in non-volcanic areas, particularly in Westland and North Canterbury.
 They are formed when rainwater seeps down through rock towards the heat source deep beneath the surface and then rises again.
-The hot water dissolves minerals in the rock, and the mineral content as well as the temperature of hot springs varies according to locality.
+The hot water dissolves minerals in the rock.
+The mineral content as well as the temperature of hot springs varies according to locality.

 Use by Māori

 Hot springs have been valued from the beginnings of settlement in New Zealand.
 Particular pools were said by Māori to have spiritual kaitiaki (guardians), and were central to important rituals.
 The warm waters of waiariki (large bathing pools) and ngāwhā (overflowing pools) were used for washing, relaxation and for treating skin complaints and rheumatism.
 Boiling pools were used for cooking, and to prepare flax for weaving.

 Te Arawa people often tell the story of Tūtānekai, who lived on Mokoia Island in Lake Rotorua, and the beautiful Hinemoa, who lived on the lake’s eastern shore.
 The two fell in love, but their families disapproved.
 One night, guided by the sound of Tūtānekai’s flute, Hinemoa swam out to join him.
 After her epic swim she recuperated in a hot pool, Waikimihia, which is now a tourist attraction.

 European explorers and travellers were quick to see the benefits of New Zealand’s thermal resources.
 They noted their medicinal and recreational use by Māori, and were keen to test the waters themselves.